-A foundation for art in Calgary
+A foundation for art in Calgary that raises the bar

 Identifying Calgary was short on creative capital and recognizing that waiting for City funding would take longer than they were willing to wait, the Hills took Calgary’s art culture into their own hands and created the Esker Foundation.